 As products grow and evolve over time, teams have to adapt to new requirements and challenges.
 Where a managed database was a good fit previously, monitoring and recovery capabilities become significantly more important, as does fine-tuning to get the best performance.
 Similarly, giving everyone on the team full access becomes a liability, so access management solutions have to be brought in and integrated with every existing system.

 Switching out individual tools can be impossible when you settled for a fully-managed solution, so you will have to stick with your earliest decisions, which can be costly.

 Infrastructure has historically been managed by teams with deeply-specialized knowledge.
 Sure, we have seen the impact of the DevOps movement in enabling developers to handle infrastructure too, but especially in bigger companies, platform teams still play a big role.
 The reason for this is simple: Cloud platforms offer an inventory of resources that can potentially be used, but someone still has to find the best tool for the job and provision, connect, and operate it.

 Building Blocks for software teams

 With Anzu, we are setting out to enable teams to focus on what is most important to them: building their product.
 For this, we provide the most important building blocks for teams to build on:

 - User Management: Authentication, authorization, and access control (including roles and permissions, user groups, and complex policies)

-- Analytics: Understand how users interact with your product
+- Insights: Understand how users interact with your product

 - Monitoring & Error Reporting: Contextual observability with deep links to the codebase and actors involved